LI7XI/AudioAnalyzerDocs/docs/plugin-structure/child.md

 Index=4
 ```

-?>In case you have `HandlerName=SomeHandler`, and the type of that `SomeHandler` is `Type Loudness` or **any other** than `Type fft`, setting index option to other than 0 will make this Child measure provide 0 as a value.
+?>In case you have `HandlerName=SomeHandler`, and the type of that `SomeHandler` is `Type Loudness` or **any other** than `Type fft`, setting index option to other than 0 will cause plugin to stop working until the skin is refreshed.
 For example:

 ```ini
 ; Lets say you have the following in Parent Measure: